johanns/sha3/README.md

 ### Supported Ruby Versions

-- MRI Ruby 2.7 - 3.1
+- MRI Ruby 2.7 - 3.4

 ## Roadmap

+As of version 2.2.0 (2025), this gem is feature complete with a stable API—future updates will focus exclusively on performance improvements, security enhancements, and bug fixes.

-- [X] Add support for SHA-3 variants (224, 256, 384, and 512 bit)
+- [X] v0.Add support for SHA-3 variants (224, 256, 384, and 512 bit)
-- [X] Add support for SHAKE128 and SHAKE256 extendable-output functions (XOFs)
+- [X] 2.0.0: Add support for SHAKE128 and SHAKE256 extendable-output functions (XOFs)
-- [X] Add support for KMAC
+- [X] 2.1.0: Add support for KMAC
-- [ ] Add support for cSHAKE
+- [X] 2.2.0: Add support for cSHAKE

 ## Contributing